Packing Like a Pro

 “When packing for a trip lay out everything you wish to take.
 Then take half the clothes and twice the money.”

 Successful packers know that traveling light means freedom and flexibility.
 That being said there’s nothing more frustrating than having to replace an expensive or hard-to-find piece of equipment still sitting on your nightstand at home.
 With a little foresight and creativity, you too can pack your luggage light and effectively like a pro.

 Rule #1 Make a List

 And check it twice.
 List your items in groups under headings such as “electronics” “clothing” and “toiletries” to minimize the risk of forgetting something.
 Crafting your list early gives you time to buy any additional items you may need.
 A little preparation goes a long way.

 Speaking of preparation: It is advantageous to know your airline’s restrictions for baggage.
 You don’t want to be that person at the airport frantically trying to drop luggage weight minutes before a flight.
 Overweight baggage fees can cost you as much as $100 and oversize baggage fees as much as $200!
 That’s a luxurious night in another country right there.
-Pack smart and save that money for merriment at your destination.
+Pack smart, weigh your bag in advance using a bathroom scale, and save that money for merriment at your destination.